richardluigims/richardluigims/README.md

 ### About me:
-Looking for my first job in IT area! =D <br />
+Looking for my first job at the IT area! =D <br />
-Programming languages that I'm currently learning: C#, Php, Python and C.
+Interested in C#, Php, Python and C.

 <!---